AriFordsham/GHCWiki/trac-repository-admin.md

 A repository `name` and one of `alias` or `dir` attributes are mandatory.
 All others are optional.

+For some version control systems, it is possible to specify not only the path to the repository in the `dir` attribute, but also a *scope* within the repository.
+Trac will then only show information related to the files and changesets below that scope.
+The Subversion backend for Trac supports this.
+For other types, check the corresponding plugin's documentation.

 After adding a repository, the cache for that repository must be re-synchronized once with the `trac-admin $ENV repository resync` command.